klack/klack.cloud/README.md

   - Click "Re-upload local data to sync target"

 ## Alerts
-You will receive email alerts for the following:
+You will receive alerts on the dashboard for the following:
 - High CPU temp (or no temp reported)
 - Low Disk space
 - High Ram utilization